A late payment can significantly drop your credit score!

 However, they will usually only impact your credit score for up to 3 years.

-In this article we will explain how late payments affect your score and how you can avoid getting late payments in the first place.
+This article explains how late payments affect your score and how you can avoid late payments in the first place.

 First, you will need a copy of your credit report.